-- Rapid Response Mode (RRM) activation policy: The RRM policy changed starting in Period 105: on-going observations on any VLT instrument can be interrupted by an RRM triggered on that specific UT, even if the trigger requires a change of focus, unless the relevant programme is specifically protected against an RRM trigger (in case of strictly time-critical programmes).
-The change is currently being tested and is expected to be fully operational by Period 109.
+• Rapid Response Mode (RRM) activation policy: The RRM policy changed starting in Period 105: on-going observations on any VLT instrument can be interrupted by an RRM triggered on that specific UT, even if the trigger requires a change of focus, unless the relevant programme is specifically protected against an RRM trigger (in case of strictly time-critical programmes).
+The change is fully operational on all UTs since Period 109.
 Users are encouraged to read Sect.
-4.7.2, which describes in more detail this new aspect of the RRM policy. - VLT-XMM proposals: Proposals are invited for scientific programmes requiring both VLT(I) and XMM-Newton observations (see Sect.
+4.7.2, which describes in more detail this new aspect of the RRM policy.

+- VLT-XMM proposals: Proposals are invited for scientific programmes requiring both VLT(I) and XMM-Newton observations (see Sect.
 4.10 for further details).
-These proposals may be submitted for the next XMM-Newton cycle, which extends over ESO Periods 109 and 110.
-However, proposers should take the limited availability of some of the VLT(I) instruments in Periods 109 and 110 into account; see Sects.
+These proposals may be submitted for the next XMM-Newton cycle, which extends over ESO Periods 111 and 112.
+However, proposers should take the limited availability of some of the VLT(I) instruments in Periods 111 and 112 into account; see Sects.
 4.3 and 1.3 for details on instrument availability.
-Users should submit their proposal selecting the Normal programme type and specifying in the Special Remarks field of the p1 proposal preparation tool that the proposal is a joint VLT-XMM proposal. - Distribution of UT instruments: For Period 109 the distribution of offered instruments on the UT foci is shown in Table 1.
+Users should submit their proposal selecting the Normal programme type and adding Joint XMM-VLT tag from the Tags section of the p1 proposal preparation tool. - Distribution of UT instruments: For Period 111 the distribution of offered instruments on the UT foci is shown in Table 1.
 ESPRESSO can be operated from any of the four UTs in 1-UT mode and employs the four UTs simultaneously in 4-UT mode.

 Nasmyth A Cassegrain Nasmyth B

 UT1 Visitor Instrument (Sect.
-3) FORS2 KMOS
+3) .3) FORS2 KMOS

 UT2 FLAMES VISIR UVES

 UT3 SPHERE X-SHOOTER CRIRES

-UT4 - AOF HAWK-I MUSE
+UT4 - AOF HAWK-I ERIS MUSE

 ICCF ESPRESSO

 VLTI GRAVITY MATISSE PIONIER

-Table 1: Distribution of offered UT instruments in Period 109.
+Table 1: Distribution of offered UT instruments in Period 111.